Farenheith/sinon-chai-calls-assertion/README.md

 The generated log will look pretty as this:

 ![If if didn't show up, take a look in the resources folder!](./resources/example1.png)

+For more info look into the [Full API Reference](./docs/README.md).